lunanfoldomics/evoscope/README.md

 ![Evoscope interactive viewer](images/viewer_example.png)

-*Example of the Evoscope high-resolution interactive viewer for navigating simulation frames and inspecting multicellular spatial organization.*
+*Example of the Evoscope high-resolution interactive viewer for navigating simulation frames and inspecting multicellular spatial organization (epoch 45).*

 ASCII snapshots remain particularly useful for interpreting cluster identities and domain boundaries, whereas the high-resolution viewer is more useful for visual exploration and figure generation.